-In preparing these financial statements, the Funds have evaluated events and transactions for potential recognition through the date the financial statements were issued.
-No material events or transactions occurred subsequent to January 31, 2024 that would require recognition or disclosure in these financial statements.
+In preparing these financial statements, the Fund has evaluated events and transactions for potential recognition through the date the financial statements were issued.
+No material events or transactions occurred subsequent to January 31, 2025 that would require recognition or disclosure in these financial statements.